Applying for probate is not always necessary when the deceased is survived by their spouse/partner/civil partner.

 When a grant of probate is not needed

-If the deceased left all of their assets to their spouse, then a grant of probate might not be needed, provided that the estate does not include the aforementioned assets.
+If the deceased owed all of their assets jointly with their spouse, then a grant of probate might not be needed, provided that the estate does not include the aforementioned assets.

-Where the deceased owned a property jointly with their husband or wife, this may pass automatically to the surviving spouse, depending on the type of joint ownership.
+For example where the deceased owned a property jointly with their husband or wife, this will pass automatically to the surviving spouse, depending on the type of joint ownership.

-However, where the property is jointly owned with someone else and the surviving spouse does not already own a share in it, the Land Registry will ask for a grant of probate before they will deal with a transfer of the deceased’s share.
+However, where the property is owned in the sole name of the deceased, the Land Registry will ask for a grant of probate before they will deal with a transfer to the beneficiary.

-Where the deceased owned joint bank accounts with their surviving spouse, the bank will often not require a grant of probate, although they will need to have a certified copy of the death certificate so that they can amend the accounts into the survivor’s sole name.
+Similarly if the deceased owned a joint bank account with someone else, the bank will normally not require a grant of probate, although they will need to have a certified copy of the death certificate so that they can amend the accounts into the survivor’s sole name.

 If you would like to speak to one of our Wills and probate experts, ring us on 0800 781 6658 or email us at email@example.com.